South African wine: Paarl

 For most of the 20th century, Paarl was for all practical purposes the heart of the South African wine industry.
 It was the home of the KWV as well as the annual Nederburg Wine Auction where the reputation of a vintage or an estate could be established.
-Gradually, the focus shifted southwards to Stellenbosch where Stellenbosch University gained a more prominent role in the South African wine industry with its viticulture and winemaking programmes.
+Gradually, the focus shifted southward to Stellenbosch, where Stellenbosch University assumed a more prominent role in the South African wine industry through its viticulture and winemaking programmes.
 The transfer of power from the KWV to a private business further shifted the focus away from Paarl.
 However, the terroir driven wines of its wards, the Franschhoek Valley and Wellington, have revitalised interest in the area in recent years.

 The fortified wine produced in Paarl and nearby Tulbagh can be designated with the unique WO of Boberg relating to its proximity to the Berg River.
 This was repealed in 2019 and is no longer an approved label designation.

 Franschhoek Valley

 The Franschhoek Valley was founded by Huguenot settlers who brought with them from their native France their traditions and winemaking expertise.
-The ward includes some higher elevation vineyard sites which can produce full flavoured white wines with noticeable acidity levels.
+The ward includes some higher-elevation vineyard sites that can produce full-flavoured white wines with noticeable acidity.

-Franschhoek will soon be South Africa's first wine region to form a classification system (Appellation Grand Prestige) for its wines, with Semillon, Chardonnay and Cabernet Sauvignon being identified as the area's most tried-and-trusted grapes over a number of decades.
+Franschhoek will soon become South Africa's first wine region to establish a classification system (Appellation Grand Prestige) for its wines, with Sémillon, Chardonnay, and Cabernet Sauvignon identified as the area's most widely cultivated grapes over several decades.

 Breede River Valley

 The Breede River provides vital irrigation for the Worcester and Robertson wine regions.

 The Breede River Valley, located east of the Drakenstein Mountains, is a warm climate region that can be very dry and arid in some places.
-The river itself provides easy access to irrigation which makes bulk wine production of high yield varieties commonplace.
-The Robertson district is located closest to the river along alluvial soils and the occasional calcium-rich outcrop of land.
-The average annual precipitation is generally below 400 mm, making irrigation essential.
+The river itself provides easy access to irrigation, which makes bulk wine production of high-yielding varieties commonplace.
+The Robertson district is located closest to the river, along alluvial soils and the occasional calcium-rich outcrop.
+The average annual precipitation is generally below 400 mm, necessitating irrigation.
 Temperatures during the summer growing season are normally around 22 °C. The Bonnievale ward is the most notable sub-region of Robertson, noted for its Chardonnay and Shiraz wines.

-The Worcester district is responsible for more wine than any other wine region in the country with one fifth to one quarter of the entire South African yearly wine production coming from this area.
+The Worcester district is responsible for more wine than any other wine region in the country, with one-fifth to one-quarter of South Africa's annual wine production coming from this area.
 Located just beyond Du Toit's Peak in the Breede River Valley, Worcester includes a broad fertile plain that relies on irrigation due to its dry, arid climate.
 The area's large and numerous co-operatives produce sizeable amounts of fortified wine as well as Muscadel and Hanepoot based dessert wines.
-In recent years, the Slanghoek ward and the Breedekloof district have been successful growing botrytised and dry Sauvignon blanc wines.
-The Worcester district is home to nearly half of all the Semillon, and a third of Ruby Cabernet, planted in South Africa with sizeable plantings of Colombard and Chenin blanc.
+In recent years, the Slanghoek ward and the Breedekloof district have been successful in growing botrytised and dry Sauvignon blanc wines.
+The Worcester district is home to nearly half of all Sémillon and a third of Ruby Cabernet, planted in South Africa, with sizeable plantings of Colombard and Chenin blanc.